dcernst/PinyonsPines/course2021.md

 - Mile 99.3 (approximate): There is a piped spring on the right.
 It was flowing strong a couple months ago, but no guarantees that it is still flowing.
 - Mile 133: Town of Camp Verde.
 A few 24 hours options.
 - Mile 141.7: Clear Creek Campground.
 Water spigot.
 - Mile 158.3: Fossil Creek.
 You can easily access river in a few spots.
+However, the mineral content of the water is very high, so you might want to skip getting water here.
 - Mile 169.2: Town of Strawberry.
 Limited hours, so plan accordingly.
 The PIEbar is excellent if it is open when you pass through.
 - Mile 173.5: Town of Pine.
 Route passes the Ponderosa Market (grocery store), but hours are limited, so plan accordingly.
 Uncle Tom’s Kwik Stop is roughly a half mile to the north on HWY 260.
 There is a water dispenser outside that is available 24 hours per day.
 You need quarters to use the machine.
 - Mile 179.6 (approximate): After topping out on Donahue Trail, there is a stock tank with water in it.
-- Mile 204.6: Aspen Spring.
+- Mile 204.5: Aspen Spring.
 Usually flowing, but the Stempke’s tell me that it is nothing but a trickle.
-- Mile 205.9: The trail crosses a small creek near Pinchot Spring.
+- Mile 205.8: The trail crosses a small creek near Pinchot Spring.
-- Mile 212.7: Water in Clear Creek at bottom of Barbershop Canyon.
+- Mile 212.6: Water in Clear Creek at bottom of Barbershop Canyon.
-- Mile 219: Instead of crossing over HWY 87, turn left and ride a short distance to ranger station.
+- Mile 218.9: Instead of crossing over HWY 87, turn left and ride a short distance to ranger station.
 There is a water spigot behind the first building on the right.
-- Mile 239.4: Bargaman Tank.
+- Mile 239.3: Bargaman Tank.
 This stock tank likely has water in it.
-- Mile 255.4: Detour to town of Mormon Lake.
+- Mile 255.3: Detour to town of Mormon Lake if you are in need of food, etc.
-- Mile 260: Double Spring Campground water spigot (and likely small creek).
+- Mile 259.9: Double Spring Campground water spigot (and likely small creek).
 Water spigot should be on.
-- Mile 261.7: Dairy Springs Campground.
+- Mile 261.6: Dairy Springs Campground.
 Where the route turns to head up Mormon Mountain, instead turn right and descent to campground.
 Water spigot should be on.
-- Mile 268.4: Weimer Spring.
+- Mile 268.3: Weimer Spring.
 I checked this out a week or so ago and there wasn’t much water.
-- Mile 283.2: Lake Mary Country Store.
+- Mile 283.1: Lake Mary Country Store.
-- Mile 283.9: Access to Upper Lake Mary.
+- Mile 283.8: Access to Upper Lake Mary.
 Scramble down near fenced parking area.